An Overview of BASE Function | Microsoft Excel

 - Min_length: Non-compulsory.
 It refers to the minimum length of the output string.

-A text version of the converted number.
+It will return a text version of the converted number.

 Examples of BASE Function